tldr-pages/tldr/pages/common/moro.md

 > Track work time.

-- Run moro once right after you start your working day, and when you're leaving:
+- Run moro once right after starting the working day, and when once more before leaving work:

 `moro`

-- In case you need to adjust the start of your working day, for example if you forgot to run moro in the morning:
+-  To adjust the starting time of the day, for example if one forgets to run moro in the morning:

-`moro hi 09:30`
+`moro hi {{09:30}}`

-- In case you need to adjust the end of your working day, for example if you forgot to run moro before you ended your working day:
+- To adjust the end of the working day, if needed:

-`moro bye 17:30`
+`moro bye {{17:30}}`

-- To add notes, for example you like to remember how many hours you have spent on a specific task:
+- To add notes, for example to remember how many hours were spent on a specific task:

-`moro note 3 hours on the web project called Foo`
+`moro note {{3 hours on the web project called Foo}}`

 - To see the full report of all records and notes: